 2018 SUMMER TEACHERS ACADEMY: “MISSOURI HISTORY, STRUGGLE FOR STATEHOOD”

-The state of Missouri was born out of—and right back into—crisis, a fact that, while illustrative of some of the moral nadirs of the United States’ trajectory, makes study of Missouri history particularly enlightening.
+The state of Missouri was born out of—and right back into—crisis, a fact that, while illustrative of some of the moral nadirs of the United States’ trajectory, makes study of Missouri history all the more enlightening and important.
 In examining the tumultuous conditions that the state has faced—and the historical inflection points that have come about as a result of these conditions—a rather complicated, often disjointed narrative rises to the surface: one marked by conflict, resolution, and subsequent conflict; by a spirit of progress that is rolled back only to be re-energized in new, but still incomplete, terms.
 In this sense, perhaps more than any other state’s, Missouri’s history is intertwined with the nation’s, so much so that the two stories appear at times to be indistinguishable.

 With the state’s bicentennial on the horizon, this history—these histories—are due to be revisited.
-To advance this end, the Kinder Institute on Constitutional Democracy and Missouri Humanities Council are currently accepting nominations for the 2018 Missouri Summer Teachers Academy, which will explore some of the landmark and less studied events and figures in Missouri history and map their significance onto the national development of democratic politics and culture from the eighteenth century to the present.
+To advance this end, the Kinder Institute on Constitutional Democracy and Missouri Humanities Council have made the state’s story the subject of the 2018 Summer Teachers Academy, which will explore some of the landmark and less studied events and figures in Missouri history and map their significance onto the national development of democratic politics and culture from the eighteenth century to the present.